Constant Rate Scheduling: A General Framework for Optimizing Diffusion Noise Schedule via Distributional Change: Experiments

+Using the pretrained models released with EDM \citep{edm}, we compare the performance of CRS as a sampling schedule against AYS \citep{noise_ays}, GITS \citep{noise_gits}, and learning to discretize denoising diffusion ODEs (LD3) \citep{noise_ld3}.
+All evaluations in this subsection are conducted using the official repository provided in the GITS paper, ensuring full consistency with their experimental protocol.

-Because $v_{x}(\alpha)$ is related to the KLUB introduced in AYS, we additionally compare CRS with AYS on FFHQ 64 $\times$ 64 using the pretrained model provided in EDMs \cite{edm}.
-It is important to note that EDM adopts a variance-exploding process, while we have so far focused on the variance-preserving process.
-However, CRS can also be applied to the variance-exploding process by converting between $\alpha$ and the noise level in EDM $\sigma_{\mathrm{EDM}}$ via the log SNR, as shown below:
+It is important to note that EDM adopts a variance-exploding formulation, whereas all of our previous experiments have been conducted under the variance-preserving setting.
+However, CRS can still be applied to variance-exploding processes by converting between $\alpha$ and the EDM noise level $\sigma_{\mathrm{EDM}}$ via the log-SNR, as shown below:

-The results are listed in Table \ref{tab:ffhq_64x64_pdm}.
-CRS-$v_{x}+v_{\mathrm{FID}}$ consistently outperformed AYS at all NFEs.
-Detailed results on pretrained EDM are listed in Appendix \ref{app:detailed_results_edm}.
+We also note that, whereas all earlier experiments in this paper used the noise-prediction parameterization, EDM adopts the data-prediction parameterization with preconditioning.

+The evaluation results are presented in Table \ref{tab:recent_schedule_comparison}.
+The optimal sampling schedule varies across datasets, samplers, and NFE configurations.
+On average, LD3 achieves the highest performance, while CRS consistently outperforms GITS and can therefore be regarded as the second-best sampling schedule overall.
+Although CRS underperforms LD3 as a sampling schedule, a key advantage of CRS is that it also provides a unified framework for optimizing the training schedule, which LD3 does not address.
+Further improving the performance of CRS will likely require identifying more effective discrepancy measures, and exploring such alternatives is an important direction for future work.

+For completeness and fairness, we note that CRS-$v_{x}+v_{\mathrm{FID}}$ requires both the computation of $v_{\mathrm{FID}}(\alpha)$ and hyperparameter tuning, and the time needed to optimize the sampling schedule is substantially larger than that of GITS or LD3.
+However, sampling-schedule optimization is performed only once after training the diffusion model.
+Therefore, as long as the tuning cost remains small relative to the total training time, we believe that performance under the best hyperparameter configuration is the most meaningful criterion for comparison.